SLM Corporation (SLM) is ready for next Episode as it posted an annual sales of 2,366 M - News Daemon

 SLM Corporation (NASDAQ: SLM) Trading Performance Indicators

-SLM Corporation (SLM) is currently performing well based on its current performance indicators.
-A price to sales ratio for the trailing twelve months stands at 1.50.
+Here are SLM Corporation’s current performance indicators.
+According to the last quarter’s results, the stock had a price to sales ratio for the trailing twelve months stands at 1.36.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 1.70, a number that is poised to hit 0.43 in the next quarter and is forecasted to reach 2.75 in one year’s time.